gulbaki/notebook-app/README.md

 - **PUT /notes/{id}**: Update a note by ID.
 - **DELETE /notes/{id}**: Delete a note by ID.

-## Documentation
+## Swagger Documentation

 For more detailed API documentation, start the server and navigate to `http://localhost:3000/api` in your web browser to access the Swagger UI.

 ## Running the tests

-Explain how to run the automated tests for this system (if available).
+Explain how to run the automated tests for this system.

 ```bash
 npm run test